 The UltrAspire Zygos 5.0 Hydration Pack is a well-built 14-liter hydration pack made for fully loaded all-day adventures.
 As with the UltrAspire Alpha 5.0 Race Vest reviewed above, this pack also features the ErgoFit harness design to enhance fit, stability, and comfort.
 The liner material of the pack features a soft mesh combined with thicker padded material at pressure points on the back and chest to optimize breathability and comfort.
 The pockets are a combination of reinforced nylon and Dyneema fabric, making them durable yet stretchy for comfort and increased storage capacity.

 The side underarm pockets are large and stretchy, perfect for stashing gloves or a buff.
-One has a zip closure and one a magnet closure to keep gear more secure.
+One has a zip closure, and one has a magnet closure to keep gear more secure.
 The rear has a bladder sleeve with a removable insulated insert that holds the included two-liter hydration reservoir.
 A large zip pocket spans the back of the pack and has a nice wide opening for gear access.
-It also has an inner small zip compartment that has an attached key clip and an external stretch stuff pouch to quickly stash an extra layer.
-There are two draw cords across the back to cinch down and compress the pack when loaded with water and gear, which can also be used to quickly stow a jacket.
+It also has an inner small zip compartment that has an attached key clip and an external stretch stuff pouch to stash an extra layer.
+There are two draw cords across the back to cinch down and compress the pack when loaded with water and gear, which can also be used to stow a jacket.
 The materials are thick and durable, but this, along with the black color, retained heat, and we found this pack to run warm — but not intolerably so.

 The UltrAspire Zygos 5.0 Hydration Packs’ only fit adjustment point is the front shock-cord setup, billed as the MaxO2 Form adjustable closure system.
-Elastic cords join together with two clips across the chest and the closure is then tightened by pulling downward on the excess cord through a bungee locking mechanism.
+Elastic cords join together with two clips across the chest, and the closure is then tightened by pulling downward on the excess cord through a bungee locking mechanism.
 This pulls the cord tight, cinching the pack down across the chest.

 This is easily undone by loosening the two bungee clips on either side to let out a little of the cord.
 Rear bungee loops across the low back of the pack hold trekking poles horizontally in place.
 We found this pack to be a little heavier than others but very sturdy and a great workhorse of a pack for long trail and mountain days.